 Frequently clients tell me they are willing or enthused about leaving Nassau County or Suffolk County here on Long Island and seeking employment in another part of the country.
-If this is you, there are some important strategies to use while conducting your job search.
+If this is you, there are some important strategies to use while conducting a job search with relocation in mind.

 The applicant tracking software many companies use to pre-screen candidates is routinely set to set to look at the zip code at the top of your resume to identify where you currently live.
 Furthermore, even if a company is not using such software, employers also look at the current location of an applicant.
 Companies typically prefer to hire local candidates if local candidates are available and qualified.
-This is because a long-distance candidate may, in the end, decide not to move, or there may be complexities with the move in terms of finding a new place to live and/or selling a home quickly.
+This is because a long-distance candidate may ultimately change their mind and not move, or there may be complexities with the move in terms of finding a new place to live, and/or selling a home quickly.